lucachiaravalloti/enhancedjava/README.md

 5. Every column content can be aligned very easily to LEFT/CENTER/RIGHT.
 6. Many other features will be added soon.

-Here is a video about the above features:
+Here is a video on youtube about the above features:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lX15lL8aTiw/0.jpg)](https://www.youtube.com/watch?v=lX15lL8aTiw)